5 Natural Ways to Instantly Kill Ants Incl. Fire & Sugar Ants

 Dish soaps and dish detergents are harmful to ants because a lot of the chemicals they contain can break down protective layers of the ant’s exoskeleton.
 This could eventually cause dehydration for the ants.
 With this method, you will mix some dish soap with water and spray the resulting solution at the entry points of the ant path.

 Ants hate cayenne pepper.
 Black pepper will work just as well too.
 There are a few ways you can use cayenne pepper to get rid of ants.
-First, if you are able to locate the source of ant infestation problem, sprinkle some pepper around that area and if possible, create a wall that will stop the ants from accessing your household.
+First, sprinkle some pepper around the high-traffic ant area.
+You could even create a wall to stop the ants from accessing your household.
 An alternative solution is to mix some pepper with water and spray the resulting solution at the ants.
-The pepper won’t kill the ants but it sure will deter them from returning.
+The pepper won’t kill the ants but it could deter them from returning.

 Preventing Ant Infestations

 The best natural remedy to killing all types of ants would be to simply prevent them from coming in the first place.
 Like any pests, ants are attracted to certain things and behaviors.
-If you don’t engage in the following things then you can be sure of reducing the possibility of an ant infestation by a large percentage.
+Stop engaging in the following activities to reduce the possibility of an ant infestation.

 Keep sugary food out of open space

-Ants unsurprisingly are attracted to sugar and all sorts of sugary food.
+Ants are attracted to sugary food.
 Hence, you should never leave them out in open space.
-Otherwise, you can expect a friendly hello from the ants the next morning.
-Also note that ants are more attracted to sticky, sugary solutions than sugar itself.
-You might even consider using this knowledge to your advantage by creating a sugar trap.
+Also note that ants are more attracted to sticky, sugary solutions.
+You could use this knowledge to your advantage by creating a sugar trap.
 For example, you could create some sweetened jelly that contains boric acid and use that to kill the ants at home.
 Boric acid can be considered toxic to a certain degree so avoid using this method if you have children or pets at home.

 Keep your kitchen sink clean